 3. At the Mall

-You’ve stumbled upon a great boutique clothes store and as soon as you enter the sales assistant is stalking you around the store hoping to make a sale.
+You’ve stumbled upon a great boutique clothing store and as soon as you enter the sales assistant is stalking you around the store hoping to make a sale.

 As nice as it is that she wants to help, you don’t really need a shadow, what’s the polite way to tell a sales assistant that you don’t need help right now and that you’ll ask if you need anything?